What UK goods vehicle operators need to do to carry out international road haulage if there's a no-deal Brexit.

 Example You will need an ECMT permit to drive through France to deliver goods in Switzerland after a no-deal Brexit.

-You will be able to buy these permits later in the year.
-Check back for the latest information.
+You will be able to buy these ECMT permits from 30 August 2019.

 Haulage in Ireland